Pileup mitigation at the LHC: a theorist's view: Introduction

-Our last goal is to document a series of yet unpublished results, all discussed in the third part of this work.
-These mostly cover ideas and candidates for new pileup mitigation methods. the first series of studies concerns the possibility to use grooming techniques as a generic tool for pileup subtraction (not confined to their applications to fat jets).
-We will then provide a brief study of a series event-wide pileup mitigation methods that we have come across when developing the SoftKiller.
+The second goal of this third part is to document a series of yet unpublished results.
+These mostly cover ideas and candidates for new pileup mitigation methods organised in two series of studies: one concerning the possibility to use grooming techniques as a generic tool for pileup subtraction (not confined to their applications to fat jets); the other covering a list of candidates for event-wide pileup mitigation methods that we have come across when developing the SoftKiller.
 In all these cases, the idea is to explore different methods that can lead to a reduction of the pileup fluctuation effects on jet energy resolution.
-Only a few methods have been proposed so far and our hope here is that the series of preliminary results presented below can help towards building more powerful tools in the future.
+Only a few methods have been proposed so far and our hope here is that the series of preliminary results we present can help towards building more powerful tools in the future.

+Before getting our hands dirty, one last point needs to be addressed in this introduction: as stated in the title of this review, we concentrate on theoretical aspects of pileup mitigation and this calls for clarifications.
+Based on what is said above, one can easily get the feeling that pileup is a purely experimental issue.
+After all, reconstructing the fundamental objects in the final state of a collision seems exclusively an experimental task connected to a proper understanding of all aspects of the detector's response.
+We want to show here that there is more to the story and that there is room for theoretical ideas and concepts when it comes to investigating pileup effects and pileup mitigation.

+To highlight this, we will provide analytic insights on our results whenever possible throughout this document.
+(See the ``reading guide'' below to navigate between descriptions, results, Monte Carlo simulations and analytic details.)
+In the first part, related to the review of the area--median approach, we will discuss pileup effects using simple analytic arguments.
+We will also show that the concept of jet areas~\cite{Cacciari:2008gn}, central to the area--median method, has lots of interesting features in perturbative Quantum Chromodynamics (QCD), observed as well in Monte Carlo simulations.
+The main features of the other central ingredient of the area--median method, namely the event-by-event estimate of the pileup activity, can also be understood from a simple toy-model of pileup for which we can obtain a series of analytic results.

+Furthermore, analytic results can also be obtained for the grooming techniques discussed in the second part of this document.
+The fact that jet substructure techniques can be amenable to an analytic understanding has been one of the major breakthrough in the jet substructure community over the past few years.
+It has even been shown that they are nice candidates for precision calculations at the LHC (see \eg~\cite{Frye:2016aiz,Marzani:2017mva,Marzani:2017kqd,Sirunyan:2018xdh,Aaboud:2017qwh}).
+In Chapter~\ref{chap:grooming-analytic}, we will give a few insights into analytic calculations for grooming techniques, focusing primarily on quantities related to pileup.